QBI-Microscopy/pylibtiff/README.txt

-In order to compile this module I performed the following steps:
+In order to compile this module in Windows7 I performed the following steps:

 1 - Copy this file: